forestgrape/coronavirus/6_prevention_and_treatment/masks.md

   > Infection is not possible by touching the skin alone, this is true for the skin in the face too.
 Touching into the mouth or the nose is something else, but for this, masks are protective.
 * Reserve for healthcare workers is needed for the big wave.
   > If masks help to prevent the big wave in its roots, then that's the better option.

+"""

+A third argument was, that the evidence of the usefulness is not yet strong enough for an official recommendation.

+> 13.12.21: Looking back when the situation is judged unclear to withhold an official recommendation - from a health authorities perspective - seems reasonable.

 ## References